Long-Acting Reversible Contraception (LARC) Training

 Supporting Accessibility & Professional Development

 Our local Women’s Health Hub (WHH) recognises the need for enhanced training in Long-Acting Reversible Contraception (LARC) to improve accessibility for women.
-This funded training opportunity is open to Practice Nurses, GPs, Midwives, and Termination of Pregnancy (TOP) staff
+This funded training opportunity is open to Practice Nurses, GPs, Midwives, and Termination of Pregnancy (TOP) staff.

 Training & Funding Details (subject to budgetary changes)